compositerefactoring/catalog/_catalog/long-signed-clone.markdown

 ## Name and Description

-**Decompose Duplicated Parameter Code**: is the removal of duplicated code, decreasing the method size and increasing code cohesion.
-This composite refactoring is recommended to remove Duplicated Parameter Code.
+**Decompose Long-Signed Clone**: is the removal of duplicated code, decreasing the method size and increasing code cohesion.
+This composite refactoring is recommended to remove Long-Signed Clone.

 ## Motivation